If you struggle to save (and want to avoid debt), use supermarket Christmas Saving Clubs to spread the cost – many also pay a bonus at Christmas time.

 On each payday, get a standing order set up to transfer money over to another account.
 There are many easy access savings accounts about or look to get saving with a credit union, where you may see a higher interest rate.

-You could even try saving with a peer to peer lender to see better returns that standard savings accounts.
+You could even try saving with a peer to peer lender to see better returns than standard savings accounts.

 Ricky Willis is the original Skint Dad.
 A money-making enthusiast, father, and husband to Naomi.
 He is always looking for unique ways to earn a little extra.